-Case details Brief description of issues of case: [Free text written by prevocational doctor - will consult with stakeholders on what is most important] Self-assessment Self-reflection on performance of the task: Based on this case, what will you do to develop your learning further?
-Outcome statements [Will prepopulate what outcome statements this assessment will map to, based on what aspects of the task description have been ticked in the above section] Assessor to complete this section Case details: Patient type: Setting: [Will consult with stakeholders on which details they think would be useful Adult to capture here from a data collection perspective] Assessment of complexity of the case(s) for the Low level of training: Note: It expected that as prevocational doctors progress through their program, the cases the EPAs are assessed on increase in complexity.
-For example, Low to Medium complexity cases expected in early PGY1, moving towards more High complexity cases throughout PGY2.
-Assessor's declaration The patient(s) is known to me and I have directly observed or confirmed some part of the clinical interaction or have spoken to a team member that has Entrustability scale Supervisors are asked to make a judgement on the degree of entrustment; the level of supervision required appropriate to the level of level of training (acknowledging that supervision requirements for PGY1 or PGY2 are different) Requires direct supervision (I need to be there to observe the interactions and review the work) Requires proximal supervision (I need to be easily contacted, and able to provide immediate or detailed review of work) Requires minimal supervision (I need to be contactable/ in the building) Feedback What went well?
+[Short narrative text written by prevocational doctor - e.g. age, gender, diagnosis etc.]

+[Electronic props to add to e-portfolio: how do you feel you went?, what went well and why?, what could you have done better and how?]

+Based on this case, what will you do to develop your learning further?

+[Will prepopulate what outcome statements this assessment will map to, based on what aspects of the task description have been ticked in the above section]

+Assessor to complete this section

+Case details: 21 Brief description: [Short narrative text - e.g. age, gender, diagnosis etc.]

+Assessment of complexity of the case(s) for the level of training:

+LowMediumHigh

+Note: Case complexity is a combination of the complexity of the medical presentation and relevant social factors.
+Case complexity also has to do with the experience of the PGY1 or PGY2 doctor.
+Therefore, a case which is assessed as high complexity early in PGY1 may be assessed as low complexity in late PGY2.
+It is expected that as prevocational doctors progress through their program, the cases the EPAs are assessed on increase in complexity.
+It is also expected there will be some cases assessed that are complex for the level of training.

+Assessor's declaration

+The patient(s) is known to me and I have directly observed or confirmed some part of the clinical interaction or have spoken to a team member that has --

+Entrustability scale

+Supervisors are asked to make a judgement on the degree of entrustment; the level of supervision required appropriate to the level of level of training (acknowledging that supervision requirements for PGY1 or PGY2 are different)

+Requires direct supervision ((I need to be there to observe the interactions and review the work) -- -- ------------------------------- --- ---

+Requires proximal supervision (I need to be easily contacted, and able to provide immediate or detailed review of work)

+Requires minimal supervision (I trust the prevocational doctor to complete the task/ I need to be contactable/ in the building and able to provide general overview of work)

+Feedback

+What went well?

 What could be done to improve?

-Learning goals arising from the experience
+Agreed Learning goals arising from the experience

+Assessor sign off: